 '''

-showHilbertImage( mat,

-palettePos = colorRampPalette(c("white", "red"))(300),

-paletteNeg = colorRampPalette(c("white", "blue"))(300),

-maxPaletteValue = max(abs(mat)),

-mode = c("lattice", "EBImage", "EBImage-batch"))
+showHilbertImage( mat, \\ palettePos = colorRampPalette(c("white", "red"))(300), \\ paletteNeg = colorRampPalette(c("white", "blue"))(300), \\ maxPaletteValue = max(abs(mat)), \\ mode = c("lattice", "EBImage", "EBImage-batch") )

 '''

 mat The matrix to be displayed.
-In principle this can be any matrix, but typically, it is one returned by hilbertImage. palettePos The colour palette to be used for the positive entries in mat (including 0). paletteNeg The colour palette to be used for the negative entries in mat. maxPaletteValue The standard transfer of the standard transfer shrinkVector 7 mode

-The absolute value to which the right end of the palettes should correspond.
+In principle this can be any matrix, but typically, it is one returned by hilbertImage. palettePos The colour palette to be used for the positive entries in $mat$ (including 0). paletteNeg The colour palette to be used for the negative entries in mat. maxPaletteValue , The absolute value to which the right end of the palettes should correspond.
 (The left ends correspond to 0.)

-For mode "lattice", the function levelplot from the lattice package is used.
+mode For mode "lattice", the function levelplot from the lattice package is used.
 An (invisible) lattice object is returned that can be displayed with show.
-In interactive mode, the image is displayed automatically.
+In inter- active mode, the image is displayed automatically.
 For mode "EBImage" the image is displayed with the EBImage package, and for "EBImage-batch", the same image is produced and not displayed but rather returned as a value suitable to be passed to EBImage's display function.